GREMLIN GRIT: Karns City Wins First State Playoff Game Since 1996 With 2-1 Upset of District 7 Champ Seton LaSalle

 District 9 runner-up vs. District 7 champion?

-There is no more dangerous Gremlin, though, then one backed into a corner.
+There is no more dangerous Gremlin, though, than one backed into a corner.

 (Pictured above, Mallick Metcalfe)